 This is one of two oasis trails in the park, both of which are worth the effort!
 In the winter, when rain is more common, the plant life surrounding the water is extra green and lush.
 A group of giant palm trees towers over the water, and it’s a nice resting point after a hike with little to no shade.

 If you go in the summer, this hike is still worth the effort.
-However, be sure to come prepared with essentials so you can safely complete your desert hike, even in high heat.
+However, be prepared with desert hiking essentials so you can safely complete your hike, even in high heat.